paulthomason/mini_os/README.md

 a simple browser based interface for viewing and updating settings.
 From the `/settings` page you can change the display brightness, select a font and adjust the text size.
 Wi-Fi can also be toggled on or off directly from the browser.

+## Bluetooth

+From **Settings** choose **Bluetooth** to scan for nearby devices.
+Select your iPhone or other device with the joystick.
+Press **KEY1** to attempt a direct connection or **KEY2** to pair and connect (useful for phones that require confirming a passkey such as the iPhone 15 Pro Max).
+Ensure the phone is in Bluetooth pairing mode when attempting to connect.